National Field of Honour: The Gate of Remembrance

-The entrance to the National Field of Honour is through the Gate of Remembrance, a medieval arch flanked by twin towers.
-The south tower houses an ecumenical chapel.
-The Gate was built in 1937 at a cost of $11,850, $5000 of which was donated by the city of Pointe-Claire, taking 13 weeks to complete.
+The entrance to the National Field of Honour is through the Gate of Remembrance, a medieval-style arch flanked by twin towers inspired by Tudor Revival architecture.
+The Gate was built in 1937 at a cost of $11,850, of which $5,000 was donated by the city of Pointe-Claire.
+Construction took 13 weeks to complete.
 The Gate of Remembrance serves as a memorial to all those who made the supreme sacrifice for their country.
-It has served a number a purposes through the years once as the home of the groundskeep and for a time housed the Last Post Fund archives.
-The chapel was added in 1973, with funds given by former LPF director Bruce Brown.
-The architect of the Gate of Remembrance is Harold J. Doran and was built by Francis King.
-Harold J. Doran is often recognized as the architect of Benny Farm in NDG, built in 1946–47, a social housing project for World War II veterans.
+Over the years, it has served a number of purposes: it was once the home of the groundskeeper, later housed administrative offices, and for a time contained the Last Post Fund archives.
+The south tower houses an ecumenical chapel, which was added in 1973 with funds donated by former LPF director Bruce Brown.